-This study examined the effects of N, P, and K fertilizers on Fusarium culmorum on in vitro mycelial growth and biomass, and aggressiveness on wheat plants.
+Received 21/01/2022 Accepted 14/02/2022 This study examined the effects of N, P, and K fertilizers on Fusarium culmorum on in-vitro mycelial growth and biomass, and aggressiveness on wheat plants.
 Urea, phosphorus, potassium sulfate, and the mixture of similar amounts of these last two ingredients increased fungal biomass.
-Rearing mycelia on urea, the mixture, or phosphorus increased aggressiveness by 56%, 120%, and 130%, respectively.
-But this aggressiveness did not affect inoculated plants dry biomass.
+Rearing mycelia on urea, the mixture, or phosphorus increased aggressiveness by 56%, 120%, and 130%, respectively, without affecting inoculated plants dry biomass.
 However, the inoculum that was reared on ammonium sulfate increased infected plant biomass.
-These findings infer that the management of this disease may rely on a proper dose of fertilizers application.
-First, farmers are advised to avoid urea and use instead ammonium nitrate; second, place phosphorus and potassium sulfate under the seedbed away from any inoculum in the soil.
-Therefore, surveying disease development, its past events, soil health, and soil fertility is a prerequisite for any successful control of this disease.
+These findings infer that the management of this disease may rely on a proper type of fertilizers application.
+First, farmers are advised to avoid urea and use ammonium nitrate instead; second, place phosphorus and potassium sulfate under the seedbed away from any inoculum in the soil.
+Therefore, surveying disease development, its past events, soil health and soil fertility is a prerequisite for any successful control of this disease.